 If it is deemed necessary in aid of the basic responsibilities of the institution regarding safety, discipline and the maintenance of an educational environment, a room may be searched and the occupant(s) required to open personal belongings including but not limited to drawers, closets, refrigerators, suitcases, etc., for inspection.

 What happens if something is damaged?

 With your cooperation, our campus and its residences will continue to be safe, attractive, and enjoyable.
-Any existing damages must be listed on the “Room/Suite/Apartment Condition Report,” and should be reported to the Student Life Staff.
+Any existing damages must be listed on the “Room/Suite/Apartment Condition Report,” and should be filled out within 1 week of move in.
 Students are held responsible for damages they cause to the room, the room’s contents, and damages made in public areas of the residences.
 Students are also responsible for damages in these areas that have been caused by their guests.

 The College will not raise housing charges for all students in order to pay for damages in common areas (stairwells, hallways, bathrooms, lobby, and recreation rooms).
-Rather, it will bill those members of a living area (suite, wing, floor, building) when the responsible individual(s) is not identified.
+Rather, it will bill those members of a living area (apartment, suite, wing, floor, building) when the responsible individual(s) is not identified.